National Science Bee

 Online Regional Qualifying Exam: How to Prepare & Qualification Procedures

-Students should use the ORQE versions from prior years to prepare (see Practice Resources).
-They should review basic science concepts in science in advance (they can look at past questions from Regional Finals to get a sense of the sort of concepts that we ask about; these also frequently appear on the ORQE).
-Nationwide, approximately 60% of students who take the ORQE will qualify for the Regional Finals.
-The qualifying scores vary from year to year and by age division, but typically students need to answer 20-25 of the questions correctly in order to qualify.
-If students do not qualify on the ORQE, a second-chance ORQE is available beginning in January so that they can try again.
+Students should use the ORQE versions from prior years to prepare (see Practice Resources), and perhaps review some basic knowledge of famous people and events in history.
+Nationwide, approximately 60% of students who take the ORQE will qualify for the Regionals.
+The qualifying scores vary from year to year and by age division, but typically students need to about half of the questions correctly in order to qualify.
+If students do not qualify on the ORQE, a second-chance ORQE is available beginning in the late fall so that they can try again.

 For all questions on the Online Regional Qualifying Exam, please email ems-info@iacompetitions.com.